Elizabeth (Lizzie) Bertrand, R.D.N.

 Foods that boost memory

-- Dark, leafy greens are known for their disease-fighting antioxidants, such as vitamin C, and have been shown to reduce age-related memory loss.
+- Dark, leafy greens are known for their antioxidants, such as vitamin C, and have been shown to reduce age-related memory loss.
 Greens also are rich in folate, which can improve memory by decreasing inflammation and improving blood circulation to the brain.